 Gold’s symbol on the Periodic Table of Elements is “Au,” deriving from the Latin word aurum.
 The Proto-Indo-European ancestor of aurum is h₂é-h₂us-o-, which means “glow.”

 The ancient Romans used the Latin word aurum to describe gold.
-Though the Romans weren’t the first civilization to encounter gold, they invented many improvements to mine and extract the precious metal.
+Romans weren’t the first civilization to encounter gold, but they invented many improvements to mine and extract precious metals.

 Gold was associated with the sun

-Historians agree that gold is the earliest recorded metal to be used by humans.
+Historians agree gold is the earliest recorded metal to be used by humans.
 Small amounts of natural gold have been found used in Spanish caves dating back to the late Paleolithic period around 40,000 B.C.E.

 Ancient cultures associated gold with the sun.
 Aurum also derives from the Latin word aurora, which was the name of the Roman goddess of the dawn.